burger-menu

 Avro 510

-The Avro 510 was a large two seat, two bay seaplane built for the 1914 Circuit of Britain Race.
-A larger version of the 504 rudder proclaimed the aircraft's Avro origins but it bore no other resemblance to any previous machine built by the firm.
-The upper mainplane overhung the lower by more than 12 ft. and the extension planes (which carried the ailerons), were braced by cables to steel tube kingposts.
-Power was derived from a 150 h.p.
-Sunbeam eight cylinder watercooled engine (later named the Nubian), fitted with nose radiator and stub exhausts.
+The Avro 510 was a large two-seat, two-bay seaplane built for the 1914 Circuit of Britain Race.
+A larger version of the 504 rudder proclaimed the aircraft’s Avro origins but it bore no other resemblance to any previous machine built by the firm.
+The upper mainplane overhung the lower by more than 12 ft and the extension planes (which carried the ailerons), were braced by cables to steel-tube kingposts.
+Power was derived from a 150 hp Sunbeam eight cylinder watercooled engine (later named the Nubian), fitted with nose radiator and stub exhausts.

 The undercarriage consisted of four steel struts connected at their lower extremities to a tubular steel rectangle, the corners of which were bolted to the attachment points of each float.
 These were of entirely new design with a pronounced taper aft of the single step.
 The tail was supported on a large wooden float with water rudder.

 Built at Manchester in July 1914, the Avro 510 was despatched by rail to Calshot, starting point of the race.
-Following by road to supervise its erection, A. V. Roe put up for the night at Havant where the next morning he learned of England's declaration of war on Germany.
+Following by road to supervise its erection, A. V. Roe put up for the night at Havant where the next morning he learned of England’s declaration of war on Germany.
 The race was perforce cancelled but the Avro 510 was erected and flew well, the new float design being particularly successful.
-Much smoother landings were possible than with the old flat backed pontoon-type floats.
+Much smoother alightings were possible than with the old flat backed pontoon-type floats.

 SPECIFICATION AND DATA